houzyk/houzyk/README.md

-- 👋 Front End Software Engineer from Mauritius.
+- 👋 Front-End Engineer.
-- 💛 My favourite programming language is JS (Sorry, not sorry!).
+- 💛 My favourite programming language is Typescript.
 - ❔Ask me about: Logic, Theoretical Computer Science or the Philosophy of Mathematics.